VISEGRAD BLOG: Corruption still rots Central Europe from the head

 “[Before] we knew that corruption scandals involving politicians never got investigated,” Aktualne.sk investigative reporter Martin Turcek told me last month – journalists uncovered scandals that were then simply hidden by the police.
 Now he says the police are finding the scandals first.
 “This development is unprecedented.”

 Turcek says that the anti-corruption drive has revealed the scale of the problem was much bigger than feared.
-“It is beyond journalists’ imaginations and we have not seen half of it yet”.
+“It is beyond journalists’ imaginations and we have not seen half of it yet.”

 The drive has also recorded some significant successes – notably the jailing of former special prosecutor Dusan Kovacik for eight years – as corrupt police and prosecutors grass each other up.
 “Before people kept their mouths shut.
 Now they are much more courageous,” says Turcek.

-Yet the drive has also sparked criticism, particularly of the way that it is being allegedly directed against Smer, while many doubt that prosecutors will be able to make serious charges stick to Fico.
+Yet the drive has also sparked criticism, particularly of the way that it is being allegedly directed only against Smer, while many doubt that prosecutors will be able to make serious charges stick to Fico.
 “It’s a war,” says Martin Barto, a member of the National Council of coalition party SaS.
 “It’s very difficult to make gains in a war against a strong enemy.”

 Moreover, across the region, corruption has become much more sophisticated than in the 1990s.
-Wine boxes full of cash have been replaced by fat marketing or legal firm contracts, allowing some money to 'dissappear', or funnelled through chains of offshore companies.
+Wine boxes full of cash have been replaced by fat marketing or legal firm contracts, allowing some money to 'disappear', or funnelled through chains of offshore companies.

 “The expectations are far too high,” says Pavla Holcova of the Czech Centre for Investigative Journalism about the Slovak anti-corruption movement, which she has been part of (she worked with Kuciak).
 “There is a drive but the hope to really uproot the corruption and change the system and solve the [Kuciak] murder is not there any more.”